Where is Puglia?

 It’s located in the south-eastern tip of Italy, covers over 7,469 sqm and has over 4 million inhabitants.
 It is bordered by the Adriatic sea on the east, by the Ionian sea on the southeast and by the Gulf of Taranto in the south.
 In land, you can find the region of Molise to the north, Campania to the west and Basilicata to the southwest.

 Where is Puglia for sea lovers?

-It is the least mountainous Italian region and thanks to a dry weather and about 800 km of coastline, Puglia is regarded as an ideal sea destination.
+It is the least mountainous Italian region and thanks to a dry weather and about 800 km of coastline, Puglia is regarded as an ideal destination.
 It offers enormous stretches of sandy seashore and both free or private beaches.

-Among the most famous ones, there are the beaches of the Gargano sub-region in the north, or head further south, you can discover the Salento and the nice sea towns of Gallipoli and Otranto.
+Some tips for your next sea holidays in Puglia: among the most famous ones, there are the beaches of the Gargano sub-region in the north, or head further south, you can discover the Salento and the nice sea towns of Gallipoli and Otranto.